drowe67/freedv-gui/USER_MANUAL.md

 1. Bugfixes:
     * Remove TX attenuation and squelch tooltips.
 (PR #717)
     * Disable 800XA radio button when in RX Only mode.
 (PR #716)
+2. Build system:
+    * Allow overrriding the version tag when building.
+(PR #727)

 ## V1.9.9.1 April 2024